-We would like to focus this post on the common question that we are asked by new and existing clients of ours, and that is "I already have meters installed that are not smart meters.
-Is it possible to retrofit these to be able to read them remotely?"
+One of the most common questions that we are asked, by new and existing clients, is "I already have meters installed that are not smart meters.
+Is it possible to retrofit or upgrade these old meters to be able to read them remotely?"
 The answer to this question lies within the type of meter that you currently have installed.
-Utility meters (electric, water, and gas) have the ability to be built with a pulse output and with many of the Byram meters, this comes standard.
-The pulse output provides a signal that creates a way for the meter to be read remotely with the addition of products such as the Byram Pulse Transmitter (BPT).
+Utility meters (electric, water, and gas) can be built with a pulse output and with many of the Byram meters, this comes standard.
+The pulse output provides a signal that creates a way for the meter to be read remotely with the addition of submetering communication products such as the Byram Pulse Transmitter (BPT).
 Once the BPT is connected to the meter and counting the number of pulses generated from the meter, you can install a few repeaters and a collector and begin to read the system remotely.

 In the latest issue of the National Apartment Association’s Units Magazine, an article was written regarding the operating income and expenses in rental apartment communities.
 The NAA took a survey of over 180 firms who own or manage garden style and mid/hi-rise apartment communities with 50 units or more within the categories of market rent and subsidized.
 A key highlight within the results of the survey is the difference in expenses between properties that are submetered vs properties that are master metered.
 In fact, there is such a difference in the average utility expense that the NAA created two separate tables based upon these factors.

 In today's blog post, we are going to answer the question of "what is the anticipated lifespan of Byram's meters and system?".
 To start off, Byram Utility Solutions provides utility grade hardware to all of our clients.
 This means that our meters are of the highest accuracy and are equivalent to what your local utility company would use.
-We generally see the lifespan of our meters to be around twenty years, however, we have seen meters in the field that have lasted much longer than this.
+We generally see the lifespan of Byram Lab metering equipment to be around twenty years, however, we have seen meters in the field that have lasted much longer than this.
 With the rapid enhancements that are occurring in the industry, we do our very best to make sure that no asset is left behind and all of our clients are able to leverage their older meters with the newest solutions that are rolled out.

 The Byram Utility Solutions team will be hosting a meter training seminar for our clients later this month.
 The purpose of the training is to ensure that the individuals and companies that are using our meters and software everyday feel comfortable with the full operation of our submetering system; as well as a thank you for being a part of the Byram family.
-We will be reviewing our product line, how to install our meters, how to best utilize our software, and future enhancements.
+We will be reviewing our submeter product line how to install our meters, how to best utilize our meter software, and future enhancements.
 We encourage anyone who is interested in learning more about Byram Utility Solutions submetering system to reach out to your sales representative or account manager so they can notify you of all future events.

 A big topic of interest that the Byram Utility Solutions team has seen in the past few months deals with the data that our submeters record.
 Our clients want to know how much data the meters are recording, communicating, and posting to their portal.
-The answer to this question is....... well there is not one answer; however, it depends on the type of meter that you are using.
+The simple answer to this question is....... well there is not one; however, it depends on the type of meter that you are using.